yohan-hicof/motorbike_lean_tracker/README.md

 -Create a python script to allow data visualisation from the saved file.

 -Find a way to estimate the laptime based on gps data.

+-Add the state of the battery during tracking and visualization.